Baarle: Rail

 Baarle had two huge railway stations straddling the border, Baarle Grens and Weelde Station.
 The railway was established in 1867 and closed on 7 October 1934, running from spoorlijn Tilburg - Turnhout.

-This line has now been converted into a 31-kilometre-long cycle path called "Het Bels Lijntje", that links the two villages.
+This line has now been converted into a 31-kilometre-long cycle path, "Bels Lijntje", that links the two villages.

 Education

 Baarle-Hertog has two schools: De Vlinder and De Horizon.

 Baarle-Nassau and Baarle-Hertog have a joint library with Belgian and Dutch staff.

 Activities

 Baarle has several clubs and societies.
 Some have both Belgian and Dutch counterparts: for example, the football clubs of Gloria US (Netherlands) and KVV Dosko (Belgium).
 In other cases there is only one club in Baarle.
 They include: